AswinBarath/robot-friend/README.md

 <img src="assets/Robot%20Friend.png" alt="Robot Friend" />
 </p>

-A freindly robot friend :) made with love with the help of CSS3 properties extensively
+A friendly robot friend :) made with love with the help of CSS3 properties extensively

 ---